cloudfreexiao/lua-resty-prometheus/README.md

 ### gauge:del()

-**syntax:** gauge:del(*label_values*)
+**syntax:** gauge:del(...)

 Delete a previously registered gauge.
 This is usually called when you don't need to observe such gauge (or a metric with specific label values in this gauge) any more.
-If this gauge has labels, you have to pass `label_values` to delete the specific metric of this gauge.
+If this gauge has labels, you have to pass `...` to delete the specific metric of this gauge.
 If you want to delete all the metrics of a gauge with labels, you should call `Gauge:reset()`.

-* `label_values` is an array of label values.
+* `...` label values.

 The number of label values should match the number of label names defined when the gauge was registered using `prometheus:gauge()`.
 No label values should